 Once a skilled opponent has seen you pull out your survival knife, the first thing he does is study the length and build of the stainless steel.
 Then he will strategize how to kill you.

 Tip: Don't give your opponent that chance.
 Pull out your knife only when you're in a position to lethally strike your opponent.

-Tip: Bring a knife that is easy to deploy in times-of-need.
+Tip: Bring a knife that is easy to deploy in times of need.
 A folding knife is great, but a fixed blade is even better.
-Make sure you carry it in such a way that it’s easy to pull out if you’re carrying it inside waistband (IWB) style.
+Make sure you carry it in such a way that it's easy to pull out if you're carrying it inside the waistband (IWB) style.